Source code

 // The graph itself is unchanged.

-bool jit::EliminateDeadCode(MIRGenerator* mir, MIRGraph& graph) {
+bool jit::EliminateDeadCode(const MIRGenerator* mir, MIRGraph& graph) {

 // Traverse in postorder so that we hit uses before definitions.